dcodev1702/LogAnalytics-Export-2-ADX/README.md

 7. Once your tables have been successfully created in your ADX database, you need to establish 'data connections' to EACH table you want to import via Event Hub.
    ## EVENT HUB NAMESPACE: SecurityTables-1
-   * Corresponding Event Hubs (created automatically from the LAW data export rule)
+   * Corresponding Event Hubs (created automatically from the LAW data export rule in (step 2))
    ![image](https://github.com/dcodev1702/LogAnalytics-Export-2-ADX/assets/32214072/f29a24ae-2efa-41e1-a6e3-f1b643ac0443)